 Addressing spasticity in the hands and arms may help children more easily complete writing, manipulation of toys, and self-care activities.
 Again, repetitively practicing activities facilitates brain rewiring to make these activities easier in the future.
 Occupational therapists mainly use engaging activities, as opposed to exercises, to address the needs of a child with mild cerebral palsy.

-Speech therapists are able to address far more than just speech.
-Although not as common, some children with mild cerebral palsy have trouble with speaking, eating, or swallowing due to spasticity affecting facial muscles and neck muscles.
+Speech therapists can address far more than just speech.
+Although not as common, some children with mild cerebral palsy have trouble with speaking, chewing, or swallowing due to spasticity affecting the facial muscles and neck muscles.

 A speech therapist may be able to help with all of these areas.
-Speech therapists may use games, tongue and lip exercises, or various food consistencies to address the needs of children with cerebral palsy.
+Speech therapists may use games or tongue and lip exercises to address the needs of children with cerebral palsy.

-Early intervention is key, so make sure to see a doctor for an official diagnosis if you see any red flags.
-Good luck!
+We hope this article helped you better understand the signs of mild cerebral palsy and what you can do to manage its effects.
+Early intervention is key, so make sure to see a doctor for an official diagnosis if you notice any signs.